WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-structure.md

 `TI18nFormField` provides a default implementation of these eight methods and additional default implementations of some of the `IFormField` methods.
 If multilingual input is enabled for a specific form field, classes using `TI18nFormField` register a [custom form field data processor](php_api_form_builder-validation_data.html#customformfielddataprocessor) to add the array with multilingual input into the `$parameters` array directly using `{$objectProperty}_i18n` as the array key.
-If multilingual input is enabled but only a monolingual value is entered, the custom form field data processor does nothing and the form field’s value is added by the `DefaultFormFieldDataProcessor` into the `data` sub-array of the `$parameters` array.
+If multilingual input is enabled but only a monolingual value is entered, the custom form field data processor does nothing and the form field’s value is added by the `DefaultFormDataProcessor` into the `data` sub-array of the `$parameters` array.

 {% include callout.html content="`TI18nFormField` already provides a default implementation of `IFormField::validate()`." type="info" %}